 Marnie G. Shanbhag, PhD, PA

-Course Role: Dr. Shanbhag joins the course this year to provide information on practice management, marketing, and billing.
+Course Role: Dr. Shanbhag joined the Basic CBT-I course in 2010 to share her expertise on practice management, marketing, and billing.

 Background: Marnie Shanbhag is a licensed psychologist in private practice in Winter Park, Florida.
 Dr. Shanbhag specializes in health issues and corporate psychology and divides her time between counseling individuals, couples, and employees and providing consultation services to local companies.
 Prior to private practice, Dr. Shanbhag served as the Executive Director of a nonprofit agency coordinating maternal and child health systems and taught at the University of Florida.

 Dr. Shanbhag graduated from the University of Pennsylvania and earned her doctorate from the University of Florida after completing her psychology residency at the South Texas Veteran’s Health Care System in San Antonio, Texas.
 She is a member of the American Psychological Association, the Florida Psychological Association, and serves on the Board of the Central Chapter of area psychologists.
 She can be reached at 407-644-5598 or MShanbhag@earthlink.net.